 To tackle the problem, managers of small and medium-size enterprises and large companies have various options, with leading by example being at the top of the list.
 Introducing a “use it or lose it” policy, albeit with some flexibility, can also help.
 One of South America’s best-known success stories, the transformation of Brazil’s SEMCO from a $4 million firm in 1982 to $212 million in 2003, followed an HR approach that included mandatory vacation.
 In his bestseller Maverick, CEO Ricardo Semler wrote that “you should all take your 30 days of vacation every year.
 It’s vital for your health and the company’s welfare.
 No excuse is good enough for accumulating vacation days for later.”
 For an employee in any company, the process of booking a vacation with a line manager can also be made easier with the provision of HR software, rather than paper forms.

 Improving the work-life balance

 To complement these approaches, employers should also look to tackle the underlying challenges in today’s workplace, such as stress and work-life balance.
 Wellness programs can address these issues, helping employees to improve their engagement, performance and sense of well-being through a wide range of services and facilities.
-Inspirus and Sodexo share this objective of improving quality of life at work.
-Our teams design wellness programs which enable companies to bring out the best of their staff and to realize the potential of their most valuable asset.
+Inspirus and Sodexo share this objective of improving the quality of life at work.
+Our teams design wellness programs that enable companies to bring out the best of their staff and to realize the potential of their most valuable asset.

 A sabbatical year to recharge the batteries